-The NHSCFA estimates that the NHS is vulnerable to £35 million worth of Fraudulent access to NHS care each year.
+The NHSCFA estimates that the NHS is vulnerable to £56.7m worth of Fraudulent access each year.
+Please see our latest strategic intelligence assessment for more details

 Fraudulent access to NHS care relates to foreign nationals who obtain free healthcare to which they are not entitled to.